BxCppDev/Bayeux/README.rst

 * the *BinReloc* library (Do  What The Fuck You Want To Public License, Version  2),
 * the *EOS portable archive* library (MIT License).

-Vladimir Tretyak has kindly accepted that the C++ wrapper and C++ port of the  original Genbb/Decay0 Fortran  library is published  under the GPL 3 within Bayeux.
+Volodymyr Tretyak has kindly accepted that the C++ wrapper and C++ port of the  original Genbb/Decay0 Fortran  library is published  under the GPL 3 within Bayeux.
 This part of the code is now hosted in the BxDecay0_ project.